GeoscienceAustralia/galileoQC/AirGravQC Todo List.md

 # AirGravQC Todo List

-1. GRANTED - Get permissions from Xcalibur to use Canobie field data for tutorial.
-2. Get permissions from SGL to use GA/GSV field data for tutorial.
-3. Get permissions from Bell Geospace to use some field data for tutorial.
-4. Get permissions from Andy Gabell to use some field data for tutorial.
+0. Get everything setup as a true package under pip.
+1. Get the ASEG-GDF to Whizz converter working well.
+(Currently reads data but ought to automatically import meta-data as well.)
-5. Change all QC routines to report in the same format (Projectname, Blockname, summary [, detail text [, plot]]).
+2. Change all QC routines to report in the same format (Projectname, Blockname, summary [, detail text [, plot]]).
-6. Standardise plots as much as possible (plot titles, axis labels, use of units).
+3. Standardise plots as much as possible (plot titles, axis labels, use of units).
-7. Design geoWhizz v1.1, and then upgrade to it.
+4. Design geoWhizz v1.1, and then upgrade to it.
-8. Test the various height checks: checkSafeClearance, checkClearance, checkVert; that they work as intended.
+5. Test the various height checks: checkSafeClearance, checkClearance, checkVert; that they work as intended.
-9. Is `checkDrape` useful or redundant?
+6. Is `checkDrape` useful or redundant?
-10. `checkGNSS` only finds at most one error per line.
+7. `checkGNSS` only finds at most one error per line.
 It should find and report against the actual spec like `checkVertPlan`.
 Similarly it should have an option to plot lines with failures; and an option to test a specified array of lines.
-11. All `check***` routines to have options `lines=[]`, `plot_flag=False`, `known=''`.
+8. All `check***` routines to have options `lines=[]`, `plot_flag=False`, `known=''`.
-12. Standardise QC (check) functions to report: 1 - what it is doing; 2 - a one sentence result summary; 3 - line-by-line summary.
+9. Standardise QC (check) functions to report: 1 - what it is doing; 2 - a one sentence result summary; 3 - line-by-line summary.
+10. Get permissions from Andy Gabell to use some field data for tutorial.
-13. DONE.
+11. DONE.
 Stop using "erm" - use "grd" instead.
+12. DONE - Get permissions from Xcalibur to use Canobie field data for tutorial.
+13. DONE - Get permissions from SGL to use GA/GSV field data for tutorial.
+14. DONE - Get permissions from Bell Geospace to use some field data for tutorial.
+15. Make code insensitive to the case of the channel names.
+16. DONE - Make flightChannel default = attrib.flight
+17. Write checkLineSeparation() against separation = nominal +/- allowance for distance > max_distance.

 ## geoWhizz v1.1